WICG/nav-speculation/no-vary-query.md

 ### The header

 The `No-Vary-Query` header is a [HTTP structured field](https://www.rfc-editor.org/rfc/rfc8941.html) whose value must be a list.
-The list can contain either predefined [tokens](https://www.rfc-editor.org/rfc/rfc8941.html#name-tokens), which have special behavior, or [strings](https://www.rfc-editor.org/rfc/rfc8941.html#name-strings), which indicate query parameters to not-vary on.
+The list can contain either predefined [tokens](https://www.rfc-editor.org/rfc/rfc8941.html#name-tokens), which have special behavior, or [strings](https://www.rfc-editor.org/rfc/rfc8941.html#name-strings), which indicate query parameters not to vary on.
 The special tokens are:

 - `order`: indicates the order of the query parameters should be ignored when constructing the cache key.